dronir/SpotifyControl/README.md

 # SpotifyControl.scpt - Control Spotify in OS X Terminal

-This is a simple AppleScript for basic control of Spotify through Terminal.app.
+This is a AppleScript for controlling Spotify through Terminal.app.

 The scenario for which it was originally designed is controlling Spotify,